Expat Exchange

 When we asked people living in Princeton about club and activities where newcomers can meet others, they responded:

 "Expats living in Princeton can join a variety of clubs and activities, such as the Princeton International Friends, which is a social group for expats and international students.
 Other activities include the Princeton Newcomers Club, which is a social group for newcomers to the area, and the Princeton Area International Women's Club, which is a social and cultural group for women.
 Expats can also join the Princeton Public Library, which offers a variety of programs and events for expats.
 Additionally, expats can meet people by attending local events, such as farmers markets, art galleries, and festivals.
-They can also join local sports teams, volunteer at local organizations, or take classes at local universities," remarked one expat living in Princeton, the United States.
+They can also join local sports teams, volunteer at local organizations, or take classes at local universities," explained one expat living in Princeton, the United States.

 What should I bring when moving to Princeton?